Gasiek/forging-minigame/README.md

 ## How to Run the Project

 1. **Open the Project:**
    - Open Unity (version 6000.0.32f1 or later recommended) and select **Open Project** to load the repository.
+Game was designed primarly for Full HD resolution (1920x1080).

 2. **Scene Setup:**
    - The Main scene contains the UI elements (inventory panel, machine list, quest/bonus display) and managers (`GameManager`, `InventoryManager`, `QuestManager`).